Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Basic operations using TT decomposition

-is a much smaller matrix than $\BF{A}$ when TT-ranks $R_{n-1}'$ and $R_n'$ are moderate.
-Since $\overline{\BF{A}}_{n}$ cannot be calculated by matrix-matrix multiplication for a large matrix $\BF{A}$, we calculate it iteratively by recursive core contractions based on the distributed representation (\ref{eqn:quadratic_tensor_represn}) as follows.
+is a much smaller matrix than $\BF{A}$ when TT-ranks $R_{n-1}$ and $R_n$ are sufficiently small.
+Since $\overline{\BF{A}}_{n}$ often cannot be calculated by matrix-by-matrix multiplication for a large matrix $\BF{A}$, we calculate it iteratively by recursive core contractions based on the distributed representation \eqref{eqn_qform_skron} as follows.